 For example: If your boss asks if you understand their expectations for this project and you say yes but don’t really understand them (or worse yet, don’t try at all), then that might be an opportunity for further discussion about where those expectations are coming from.
 Or maybe they are unclear because they haven’t communicated it well before now – so now would be the time to clarify!
 Either way there will be some sort of interaction between both parties because one person needs information from another in order for them both move forward together towards completion of task at hand

-The interactive model of communication is a useful tool for understanding how people communicate with each other.
+The interactive model is a useful tool for understanding how people communicate with each other.
 It can be used in many different situations, including in classrooms and workplaces where there are multiple people talking at once.
 If you want to learn more about this topic, check out some of our other articles!